 - Blackberry extract has antibacterial and anti-inflammatory abilities which can kill the bacteria that cause oral disease.

-- Infusion the leaves and use as a gargle to treat oral thrush.
+- Infuse the leaves and use as a gargle to treat oral thrush.

 - The root can treat dysentery when taken as a decoction.

 - Use a decoction of the root to treat diarrhoea.

 - And, if you’re stuck with a painful toothache, then chew on the leaves of the blackberry bush.

 - Their juice is an ideal remedy for colitis.